GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 In brief terms, JavaScript Modules were created in order to apply some classic Object Orientation ideas when building components, once the current JavaScript language support for those ideas isn't as explicit as in other languages as C++, Java and Ruby.

 In order to build a module as a special type of object, which strongly needs to leverage encapsulation, we need to add support for declaring private/public attributes and methods inside a single object.
-Such encapsulation is achieved through **function closures**, taking advantage of the **function scope** to publicly disclose only what is necessary through the return of the function.
+Enter the [Module pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript), where such encapsulation is achieved through **function closures**, taking advantage of the **function scope** to publicly disclose only what is necessary through the return of the function.

 Look at the following example for an ad hoc module implementation: